Top 10 Reasons to Hire a Criminal Defense Lawyer

 Your criminal record will follow you for the rest of your life.
 A criminal record can result in denial of employment, public housing, and various government assistance.
 It is very difficult to expunge a record, so your priority is prevention.

-Even if hiring a criminal defense attorney puts you into debt, it's worth saving your record.
+Even if hiring a criminal defense lawyer puts you into debt, it's worth saving your record.
 Whether you get a public victor or a quiet dismissal, the outcome is the same.
-If you lose a case, an attorney can still help you by arguing for the conviction to stay off your record.
+If you lose a case, a lawyer can still help you by arguing for the conviction to stay off your record.

 Not a lot of people realize this exception in criminal law.
 A criminal defense lawyer will also know needs to be done to expunge these charges.
 Even if your case is acquitted or dismissed, you can still have it on your record.